What Business Licenses & Permits are Needed in Nebraska?

-Many cities also require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the does.
+There is no general state of .
+Many cities will require businesses to be licensed in order to operate.
+Rules for vary depending on location and what the does.

-Many businesses will register with the Internal Revenue Service (IRS) for an EIN or Employer Identification Number.
-The EIN is the business equivalent for a Social Security Number for an individual.
-Corporations, Limited Liability Companies, Partnerships and Sole Proprietorships with employees will all need to register for one.
+Many businesses will register with the Internal Revenue Service (IRS) for an EIN (also referred to as a FEIN, Federal Employer Identification Number, or ).
+The EIN is the equivalent for a Social Security Number for an individual.
+Corporations, Limited Liability Companies, Partnerships, and Sole Proprietorships with employees will all need to register for one.
 Sole Proprietorships without employees can use the owner’s Social Security Number.

-There is no cost for an EIN and it only takes a few minutes to get.
+There is no cost for an EIN, and it only takes a few minutes to get.

 While not a , it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing As or DBA) with the of State, Services Division.

 These are some of the most common licenses, but there are far too many licenses and permits for us to keep track of.
 Before starting your , be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding .